Roxanne Kernohan

 Roxane Bridget Kernohan (née Furman; March 20, 1960 – February 5, 1993) was a Canadian actress.
-She is best known for her role in the 1988 sequel Critters 2: The Main Course.
+She is best known for her role in the science fiction comedy horror film Critters 2: The Main Course (1988).

 Career

 Kernohan began her career in 1988 when she appeared in the low-budget slasher film Fatal Pulse.
 She appeared in several other films during 1988 including Roger Corman remake Not of This Earth, the post apocalyptic action film She-Wolves of the Wasteland and the film for which she is best known, Critters 2: The Main Course, where she plays "Lee", the bounty hunter.
 The same year she appeared in the documentary The Decline of the Western Civilization Part II: The Metal Years.
 In 1989, she appeared in the action film Tango & Cash and the Playboy documentary Playboy: Sexy Lingerie.
 In 1990 she starred in Angel III: The Final Chapter, and her final film came in 1991 when she played herself in the direct-to-video film Scream Queen Hot Tub Party.